Talk is Cheap: The Board's Role in an Ethical Culture

 8:00 - 9:30 am Program

 Board resolve can be critical to the development of an effective ethical culture -- defined as the values that inform the behavior toward the organization's stakeholders.
-Features of an ethical culture will be examined, along with its value to the bottom line, company brand and reputation.
-Examples of effective board involvement will also be explored, that still hold management responsible for operational execution and performance.
+In this session, features of an ethical culture were examined, along with its value to the bottom line, company brand and reputation.
+Examples of effective board involvement were also explored, that still hold management responsible for operational execution and performance.